Peak Utilities

 • Meeting links

 Then there’s window chaos.
 Juggling tabs and dragging windows around is the digital equivalent of shuffling papers on a messy desk.
 Tools like PowerToys FancyZones (Windows) and Rectangle (Mac) snap applications into organized layouts.
-One screen for research, one for writing, one for communication.
+One screen for research.
+One for writing.
+One for communication.
 Clean.
 Structured.
-Sanity restored.
+Your sanity’s back.

-Some argue these tools are overkill.
-“Just focus harder,” they say.
-But focus isn’t the issue—friction is.
-Reducing friction is smarter than forcing discipline.
+Some people say these tools are overkill.
+“Just focus harder,” they’ll tell you.
+But that misses the point, focus isn’t actually the problem.
+Friction is.
+It’s smarter to reduce friction than to white-knuckle your way through discipline.

 Pro tip: pair these tools with regular laptop performance optimization to eliminate background slowdowns that quietly sabotage efficiency.